AdvancedR-2021/gghmm2/README.md

-# spatstatfibpattern
+# HMMstat

-Package for visualization and analys of  fibre patterns.
-It will be build as a expansion to the spatstat package.
+Package for analysis and modeling of Hidden markov models.

 Project manager: Simon